afrin-afia/adversarial-robustness-toolbox/README.md

 git clone <this repository>
 ```

 This repository includes the `smart grid stability` text dataset and the `fruits-360` image dataset.
 However, you need to place the `MNIST` and `UrbanSound8K` datasets inside the appropriate directories.
 This datasets are so large that we skipped uploading them here.
-Just follow the directions provided [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/fruits) and [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/urbansound).
+Just follow the directions provided [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/fruits) and [`here`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/urbansound) to place the datasets in proper locations.

 Then build and run the docker image to reproduce the results.